Website Navigation for Screen Readers

 The letter should address:

-• The strengths and skills the undergraduate has that will enable them to successfully complete the proposed project.
+• The strengths, skills, and experience the undergraduate has achieved that will enable them to successfully complete the proposed project.

 • The amount of independence the student will have (a unique project conceived of by the student or a part of a larger project that they will be responsible for).